Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {% capture content_disable_token %}After you disable an access token, {{page.varBearerToken}}{% endcapture %}
 {% include important.html content=content_disable_token %}

-To disable an access token, use the {% include qq.html command="auth_modify_access_token" %} command, specify the access token ID, and use the `-d` flag.
+To disable an access token, run the {% include qq.html command="auth_modify_access_token" %} command, specify the access token ID, and use the `-d` flag.
 For example:

 ```bash
 $ qq auth_modify_access_token 1234567890123456789012 -d
 ```

-To enable an access token, use the {% include qq.html command="auth_modify_access_token" %} command, specify the access token ID, and use the `-e` flag.
+To enable an access token, run the {% include qq.html command="auth_modify_access_token" %} command, specify the access token ID, and use the `-e` flag.
 For example:

 ```bash
 $ qq auth_modify_access_token 1234567890123456789012 -e